BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Abstract

 \section{Abstract}

-This paper introduces BiMediX2, a bilingual (Arabic-English) Bio-Medical EXpert Large Multimodal Model (LMM) with a unified architecture that integrates text and visual modalities, enabling advanced image understanding and medical applications.
-BiMediX2 leverages the Llama3.1 architecture and integrates text and visual capabilities to facilitate seamless interactions in both English and Arabic, supporting text-based inputs and multi-turn conversations involving medical images.
-The model is trained on an extensive bilingual healthcare dataset consisting of 1.6M samples of diverse medical interactions for both text and image modalities, mixed in Arabic and English.
-We also propose the first bilingual GPT-4o based medical LMM benchmark named BiMed-MBench.
-BiMediX2 is benchmarked on both text-based and image-based tasks, achieving state-of-the-art performance across several medical benchmarks.
-It outperforms recent state-of-the-art models in medical LLM evaluation benchmarks.
-Our model also sets a new benchmark in multimodal medical evaluations with over 9\% improvement in English and over 20\% in Arabic evaluations.
-Additionally, it surpasses GPT-4 by around 9\% in UPHILL factual accuracy evaluations and excels in various medical Visual Question Answering, Report Generation, and Report Summarization tasks.
-The project page, including source code and the trained model, is available at~ { \url{https://github.com/mbzuai-oryx/BiMediX2}}.
+We introduce BiMediX2, a bilingual (Arabic-English) Bio-Medical EXpert Large Multimodal Model that supports text-based and image-based medical interactions.
+It enables multi-turn conversation in Arabic and English and supports diverse medical imaging modalities, including radiology, CT, and histology.
+To train BiMediX2, we curate BiMed-V, an extensive Arabic-English bilingual healthcare dataset consisting of 1.6M samples of diverse medical interactions.
+This dataset supports a range of medical Large Language Model (LLM) and Large Multimodal Model (LMM) tasks, including multi-turn medical conversations, report generation, and visual question answering (VQA).
+We also introduce BiMed-MBench, the first Arabic-English medical LMM evaluation benchmark, verified by medical experts.
+BiMediX2 demonstrates excellent performance across multiple medical LLM and LMM benchmarks, achieving state-of-the-art results compared to other open-sourced models.
+On BiMed-MBench, BiMediX2 outperforms existing methods by over 9\% in English and more than 20\% in Arabic evaluations.
+Additionally, it surpasses GPT-4 by approximately 9\% in UPHILL factual accuracy evaluations and excels in various medical VQA, report generation, and report summarization tasks.
+Our trained models, instruction set, and source code are available at -- { \url{https://github.com/mbzuai-oryx/BiMediX2}}